davidedemeke/AutomationHomeAssignment/README.md

 Copy code
 pip install -r requirements.txt
 Usage

-Ensure you have added the necessary user details in the users.json file located in the project directory.
+Ensure you have added the necessary user details in the config.json file located in the project directory.

-Run the automation script:
+Run the automation script under tests_scenarios/test_login Notes

-Copy code
-python automation_script.py
-File Structure
-bash
-Copy code
-project-root/
-│
-├── automation_script.py     # Main script for automation tasks
-├── README.md                # This README file
-├── requirements.txt         # Python dependencies
-└── users.json               # JSON file containing user details
-Notes
 This script assumes that the Chrome WebDriver is installed and its path is set correctly.
-Modify the users.json file to include additional users as needed.
+Modify the config.json file to include additional users as needed.
 Ensure proper internet connectivity and access to BestBuy.com during script execution.